dgtlmoon/changedetection.io/README.md

 Know when ...
 - Products and services have a change in pricing
-- Government department updates (changes are often only on their websites)
+- Governmental department updates (changes are often only on their websites)
-- Local government news (changes are often only on their websites)
 - New software releases, security advisories when you're not on their mailing list.
 - Festivals with changes
 - Realestate listing changes